episerver/pim-api/README.API.Integration.md

 **Turnstile key and secret**

-Sending an email to Optimizely Support team at support@optmizely.com to accquire the Turnstile and AppSecret.
+Please send an email to Optimizely Support team at support@optmizely.com to accquire the Turnstile key and Secret.

 **NOTE**
 * Credentials provided will have read-only or write access.